cafuego/handbook/_pages/contribute/reporting.md

 ##Organizing Issues

 Github's issue tracker has limited functionality when it comes to organizing issues.
 The primary tool for organization is using **labels**.
-Unfortunately, only "committers" on a project can use labels, so Backdrop uses a dedicated (empty) repository to which anyone may be granted access.
+Unfortunately, only "committers" on a project can use labels, so Backdrop uses a dedicated "backdrop-issues" repository to which anyone may be granted access.
+This [Issues-only repository](https://help.github.com/articles/issues-only-access-permissions) approach is recommended by Github when needing separate permissions for issue management.

+Unfortunately

 ##Associating Issues and Pull Requests